-We all have those ‘bad hair days’ that extend into weeks, months and years, right?
+We all have those ‘bad hair days’ that extend into weeks and months, sometimes?
 Considering the pollution and the amount of chemicals we use and even the water with which we wash our hair, it’s really not all that surprising.

 I used to have really nice, silky straight hair, the kind of hair that got me compliments everywhere I went, until I coloured it red and it lost its shine.
 Since that unfortunate day, I have been looking for a solution that will bring my hair back to it’s natural quality.

 I tried everything!
 All the new shampoos, everything that was in the market and anything that was designed for “damaged hair” had my money.
 But nothing really worked!
 There were a few products that gave good results for some time but after a while, my hair was back to it’s dry, flaky self.

 Also read: #BeautyDiaries: I Coloured My Hair Once, Twice, Thrice And Then…

 Then one day, I decided to try a homemade shampoo.
 They always say natural remedies are the best, so I had to give them a shot.
 That was also the time when the whole concept of “no-poo” came to light.
 No-poo is basically when you stop using shampoo altogether and apply only natural ingredients to cleanse your hair instead.
 So I googled the easiest non-messy recipe for a homemade shampoo and the first one was - baking soda and water.